Parent Resources

 Recording your playing allows you to listen to yourself in a new, objective way.
 The recording might reveal parts of the music that need a bit more practice.
 For example, perhaps some dynamic contrasts are not as pronounced as you thought, or there are passages where the melody isn’t projecting enough.
 Being aware of any issues uncovered in the recording can help guide practice in the weeks before a performance, ensuring smart use of time.

-Becoming comfortable listening to our playing can also help us to look on the bright side; if you made a mistake while playing for the camera, you might realize upon listening that the blunder isn’t nearly as big as it felt in the moment!
+Becoming comfortable listening to our playing can also help us to look on the bright side; if you made a mistake while playing for the camera, you might realize upon listening that the blunder isn’t nearly as big as it felt in the moment.
+This awareness builds resilience!

 Practice “in Your Brain”